Tag Archive: tragedy

 Book- New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales

-There are over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
+You’ll find more details of the “Portland Gale” story and over 50 others in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
 This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.

 You’ll find this book and the lighthouse tourism books from the publisher Schiffer Books or in many fine bookstores like Barnes and Noble.